Thinking about getting a divorce?

 A divorce action can cost anywhere from around £130 to £6,000 or more.
 How much it costs will depend on a variety of factors like whether the divorce is defended or not, whether there are disputes over money, property or children, whether welfare reports are required and the number of solicitors involved in the case.

-If there are no children of the marriage under the age of 16, and no financial matters to sort out, you may be able to use the simplified or “DIY” divorce procedure if certain other criteria are met.
+If there are no children under the age of 16, and no financial matters to sort out, you may be able to use the simplified or “DIY” divorce procedure if certain other criteria are met.

-Where there are children of the marriage under the age of 16 it will be necessary to apply for divorce using the “ordinary procedure”.
+Where there are children under the age of 16 it will be necessary to apply for divorce using the “ordinary procedure”.
 Obtaining an ordinary divorce will be more costly than a simplified divorce even if there are no financial or child-related matters to be sorted out.

 The divorce process

 In an undefended divorce, where there are no disagreements over arrangements for children or finances, affidavit evidence (a signed statement made on oath) from two independent witnesses will need to be lodged with the court in support of the divorce application.
 The affidavits must contain confirmation of the date of separation and details of the arrangements which are in place for the children.
 In a defended divorce action, in which there are disputed issues regarding the finances and/or the children, additional hearings may be necessary to reach an agreement on these issues.
 The sheriff will then make a binding decision based upon the evidence heard.

 You and your ex-partner can decide between you how to meet the legal costs of a divorce.
 If you cannot agree, then the court will decide who pays.
 The court has complete discretion to order either party to pay all of the costs.
 If the court decides not to make an order for costs, then each party is responsible for their own legal costs.